Anabn357/Python-Challenge/README.md

 ## Hints and Considerations

 * Consider what we've learned so far.
 To date, we've learned how to import modules like `csv`; to read and write files in various formats; to store contents in variables, lists, and dictionaries; to iterate through basic data structures; and to debug along the way.
 Using what we've learned, try to break down you tasks into discrete mini-objectives.
 This will be a _much_ better course of action than attempting to Google Search for a miracle.

+* As you will discover, for some of these challenges, the datasets are quite large.
+This was done purposefully, as it showcases one of the limits of Excel-based analysis.
+While our first instinct, as data analysts, is often to head straight into Excel, creating scripts in Python can provide us with more robust options for handling "big data".

+* Your scripts should work for each dataset provided.
+Run your script for each dataset separately to make sure that the code works for different data.

+* Feel encouraged to work in groups, but don't shortchange yourself by copying someone else's work.
+You get what you put in, and the art of programming is extremely unforgiving to moochers.
+Dig your heels in, burn the night oil, and learn this while you can!
+These are skills that will pay dividends in your future career.